Barsu5489/make-your-game/README.md

 ## 📂 Project Structure

-├── index.html # Main HTML file ├── style.css # Styles for the game ├── game.js # Core game logic and classes └── assets/ # (Optional) Place for any images or additional resources
+├── index.html # Main HTML file
+├── style.css # Styles for the game
+├── src  #Core game logic and classes
+└── assets/ # (Optional) Place for any images or additional resources

 ---